sherpa/sherpa/docs/indices.rst

    bokeh
-       The bokeh plotting package, which is documented at http://bokeh.org/, is used to provide the plotting support in Sherpa.
+       The bokeh plotting package, which is documented at https://bokeh.org/, is used to provide plotting support in Sherpa.
 Bokeh plots are rendered through javascript in a web browser and have interactive features (zoom, pan, and others).
        Bokeh plots can be submitted to AAS journals as interactive figures.